A Taste of Germany in Historic Downtown McKinney

 Yes.
 The designated zone for drop-offs and pick-ups is the west side of Mitchell Park on Benge Street between Louisiana and Virginia.

 Yes.
 The backbone of any Bavarian celebration!
 Food and drinks are sold throughout the grounds.
 Festival sales are going Cashless.
 Purchase food, drinks, merch and more, directly from the vendor using your credit/debit card, or mobile wallet.
 Visitors are prohibited from bringing food and beverages onto the festival grounds.
 This includes, but is not limited to, bier and wine.
 All alcohol sales end 30 minutes before closing.
-Skip the Lines and buy Oktoberfest tickets ahead of time.